 See, my old man’s got a problem

-He live with the bottle, that’s the way it is
+He lives with the bottle, that’s the way it is

 He says his body’s too old for working